This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Endometritis is inflammation of the lining of your uterus.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Blood tests: These will be done to check for an infection.
+- Blood tests are used to check for an infection.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your abdomen.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- CT scan pictures may be taken of uterus.
+You may be given contrast liquid before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Hysteroscopy: This is done to look at the lining of your uterus.
+- Hysteroscopy is done to look at the lining of your uterus.
 A small scope with a light and camera is placed into your vagina and cervix.
-Liquid or gas may be put through the scope to help caregivers see better.
+Liquid or gas may be put through the scope to help healthcare providers see better.
 A sample of tissue from your womb may also be taken during this test.

-- Evacuation: This is done to remove the tissues left in your womb after birth or an abortion.
+- Evacuation is done to remove the tissues left in your womb after giving birth or an abortion.

-- Needle aspiration: This may be needed to drain an abscess in your abdomen.
+- Needle aspiration may be needed to drain an abscess in your abdomen.
 A needle may be placed through your abdomen or vagina and used to remove the pus.

-- Surgery: This may be done to remove pus and infected tissue.
+- Surgery may also be done to remove pus and infected tissue.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 IBM Watson Micromedex